alanh90/BicameralAGI/README.md

 ### Q: How does BicameralAGI differ from other AI projects?
 A: BicameralAGI's unique approach lies in its multi-system architecture with a focus on emotional intelligence, dreaming, and an artificial subconscious.
 Unlike many AI systems that use a single large model, BicameralAGI aims to create an "orchestra" of AI subsystems that communicate in real-time.

-### Q: Can I use BicameralAGI in my own projects?
-A: While BicameralAGI is open-source, it's currently more suitable for research and experimentation rather than practical applications.
-Feel free to explore and learn from the code, but be aware of its experimental nature.

 ### Q: How can I contribute to the project?
 A: Contributions are welcome!
 Check out the CONTRIBUTING.md file in the repository for guidelines on how to get involved.
 We appreciate code contributions, documentation improvements, and even theoretical inputs.

-### Q: What are the ethical considerations for this project?
-A: We take AI ethics seriously.
-The project aims to explore AI alignment through mutualism, prioritizing beneficial human-AI interaction.
-However, as with any AI research, we encourage critical thinking about potential implications.

 ### Q: Do I need specialized hardware to run BicameralAGI?
 A: The hardware requirements may vary depending on the current state of the project.